alfred-leong/I-PCFM/README.md

-# I-PCFM: Inequality-Constrained Physics Flow Matching
+# I-PCFM: Inequality-aware Physics-Constrained Flow Matching

-This repository contains the code for **I-PCFM: Inequality-Constrained Physics Flow Matching**, which extends Physics-Constrained Flow Matching (PCFM) to **jointly enforce equality and inequality constraints** during sampling, and evaluates three strategies on two 1-D PDEs: the **inviscid Burgers' equation** (with the Oleinik entropy condition) and the **Reaction-Diffusion (Fisher-KPP) equation** (with the invariant interval $u \in [0, 1]$).
+This repository contains the code for **I-PCFM: Inequality-aware Physics-Constrained Flow Matching**, which extends Physics-Constrained Flow Matching (PCFM) to **jointly enforce equality and inequality constraints** during sampling, and evaluates three strategies on two 1-D PDEs: the **inviscid Burgers' equation** (with the Oleinik entropy condition) and the **Reaction-Diffusion (Fisher-KPP) equation** (with the invariant interval $u \in [0, 1]$).

 ---